avogt-sundn/forwardproxy/README.md

 It can proxy SSL/TLS/https urls but only when the client has a https proxy configured! this

 	$ (export https_proxy=http://172.17.42.1:3128 && curl http://www.google.de)

+## Check what gets cached: squid access.log ##

+	$ make exec
+	$ sudo docker exec -ti ..

+	$ tail -f /var/log/squid/access.log

+## Use as linux package cache?

+You can use the proxy as package cache.
+Just size the persistent cache big enough (full ubuntu takes 100 MB) or trust the cache eviction of Squid.

+I tested it for Ubuntu and for Alpine packages.

+## Cache settings

+Change in the squid.conf and rebuild the docker image.
+Or do it on a running container with docker exec.

+## Troubleshooting

+It is **not** sufficient to set the http_proxy variable on your docker host and then start the docker build! docker build command never accepts any environment variables from the host. (if it does it would make the build become environment-dependent!)

 # Transparent proxying #